jidunandan/trackR/README.md

 -> Current commit uses a mock location file mimicking locations

+->Can be opened using expo

--> Use ngrok for tunneling
+-> Use tools like ngrok for tunneling

 Screenshots